ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 transformed into AllenCCFv3 space, and their trajectories were visually inspected to confirm anatomical plausibility and preservation of known projection patterns.
-A broader discussion of evaluation design choices and validation rationale is included in the Discussion.
+A broader discussion of evaluation design choices and evaluation rationale is included in the Discussion.